 - len (variable) returns the length of the first axis of the underlying array in Chainer v2.
 This is equivalent to len (variable.data).
-It is different from the behavior of Chainer v1, in which len returned the total number of elements in the underlying array. - repr (variable) returns a NumPy-like text representation of the underlying array in Chainer v2.
-In Chainer v1, it just returns a string that shows the name of the variable.
+It is different from the behavior of Chainer v1, in which len returned the total number of elements in the underlying array. - repr (variable) returns a NumPy-like text representation of the underlying array in Chainer v1, it just returns a string that shows the name of the variable.

-4.4 Function
+7.4 Function

-4.4.1 The force\tuple option of split\axis is True by default
+7.4.1 The force\tuple option of split\axis is True by default

-In Chainer v2, the force\tuple argument of $functions.split_axis()$ is set to True by default.
+In Chainer v2, the force\tuple argument of functions.split\axis() is set to True by default.
 Therefore, it always returns a tuple regardless of the number of sections made after the split.
-It was False by default in Chainer v1.
+It was False by default in Chainer v1

-4.4.2 Type check APIs are updated to enable lazy building of the error messages
+7.4.2 Type check APIs are updated to enable lazy building of the error messages